kalleknast/RNTN/README.md

 # RNTN
+The Recursive Neural Tensor Network (RNTN) was state of the art for sentiment analysis in 2013.

-An implementation of the Recursive Neural Tensor Network (RNTN) described by Socher et al (2013) in "Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank"
+This is an old (from 2015) GPU-implementation of RNTN described by Socher et al (2013) in [Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank](https://nlp.stanford.edu/~socherr/EMNLP2013_RNTN.pdf).

-* What it does: ...
-* How to run/install: ...
-* Where to get the dataset.
+The model is trained using the [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/).
+Download extract extract `train.txt` and `vocabulary.txt` to `./data/`. `RNTN.py` loads and trains the model.

 ## Gradient derivations

 ### Notation